Minneapolis–Saint Paul: Fine and performing arts

 The Minneapolis–Saint Paul metropolitan area fine art museums include the Minneapolis Institute of Art, the Walker Art Center, the Frederick R. Weisman Art Museum, Minnesota Museum of American Art and The Museum of Russian Art.
 Other museums include American Swedish Institute, Science Museum of Minnesota, Minnesota Children's Museum, Bell Museum (natural history and planetarium) and The Bakken Museum (science and technology).
 The Minnesota Orchestra and the Saint Paul Chamber Orchestra are full-time professional musical ensembles.
 The Guthrie Theater is a world-class regional theater overlooking the Mississippi River.
 The Minnesota Fringe Festival is an annual celebration of theatre, dance, improvisation, puppetry, kids' shows, visual art, and musicals.

 The Twin Cities is also the home of Minnesota Public Radio (MPR), the nation's second-largest public radio station.
 It has both a classical station and a contemporary station, The Current, which plays music from regional and other contemporary artists.
 The MPR program A Prairie Home Companion, hosted by Minnesota native Garrison Keillor, aired live for many years from the Fitzgerald Theater in Saint Paul.
 The show ended its run in 2016, with its successor Live from Here also airing from the same venue.
 This radio program was the basis of the 2006 film A Prairie Home Companion.

 The Brave New Workshop Comedy Theater is a sketch and improvisational comedy theater in Minneapolis.
 It is the nation's oldest comedy theater.

-The Current and the Walker Art Center also host the annual music festival Rock the Garden, which features nationally recognized and local artists.
+The Current and the Walker Art Center host the annual music festival Rock the Garden, which features nationally recognized and local artists.
 The festival has been held annually since 2008 and has featured artists such as Lizzo, Hippo Campus, Chance the Rapper, Bon Iver, The Flaming Lips, Wilco and Sonic Youth.

 The Basilica of Saint Mary in Minneapolis hosts the annual Basilica Block Party, another music festival, which has featured nationally recognized artists such as Weezer, Andy Grammer, Death Cab for Cutie and Panic! at the Disco.
 The festival is used as a fundraiser for the restoration of the basilica.
 The event draws about 25,000 people to the downtown area.

-The Twin Cities area also has a number of venues where artists come to perform.
+The Twin Cities area has a number of venues where artists come to perform.
 Minneapolis is home to First Avenue.
 First Avenue is known for being the starting venue for many famous artists and bands from the area, including Prince, The Replacements, Atmosphere, and Manny Phesto.
 It became one of the most recognizable venues in Minnesota after the release of the Prince movie Purple Rain, in which it is featured.